seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### FC-EUROPE9

 - 9. [Former Countries, Europe, note 9] The Kingdom of Greece ceased to exist on 1973, June 1st, when it declared itself a republic.

+###### FC-EUROPE10

+- 10. [Former Countries, Europe, note 10] The Kingdom of Italy ceased to exist on 1946, June 10th, when it declared itself a republic.

+###### FC-EUROPE11

+- 11. [Former Countries, Europe, note 11] The Kingdom of Serbia ceased to exist on 1918, December 21st, when the Kingdom of Yugoslavia was formed, and immediately succeeded the Kingdom of Serbia.

 ---